-These are the best sunscreens of 2017, according to Consumer Reports
+These are the best sunscreens to buy, according to Consumer Reports

-Summer is right around the corner, and while you're stocking up on sandals, bathing suits and planning your next weekend getaway — you might want to consider stocking up on some new sunscreens.
+New sunscreen study from Consumer Reports: Why you can't trust some labelsPlay Video - 3:13

+New sunscreen study from Consumer Reports: Why you can't trust some labelsPlay Video - 3:13

-Consumer Reports just released their annual list of top sunscreens, with a few important reminders.
+Back in July, Consumer Reports released their annual list of top sunscreens (we'll update this list as soon as we have the 2018 winners), with a few important reminders.
 The number on the bottle isn't always accurate: Of the 58 lotions, sprays and sticks rated by Consumer Reports this year, 20 of them tested at less than half of the SPF listed on their label.
 For example, one sunscreen they tested was labeled SPF 30, but the UVB protection it actually provided was between 10 and 19.

 There were some winners, though.
-Here are their top rated 15 sunscreens:
+Here are their top five sunscreens:

 - Pure, Sun Defense Disney Frozen Lotion SPF 50, $6